 Prior to coming to the Bar, Alex was a lawyer at the Law Commission of England and Wales.
 He was responsible for writing the Law Commission’s search warrants report, several of the recommendations in which were implemented through amendments to the Criminal Procedure Rules.
 Alex also contributed to the Law Commission’s reviews of confiscation, anti-money laundering, official secrets legislation, online communications, and sentencing, the latter of which led to the enactment of the Sentencing Act 2020.
 Alongside working at the Law Commission, Alex was a teaching associate in jurisprudence and legal theory at Queen Mary University of London.

-Alex has a particular expertise in investigatory powers.
-He has authored articles and case commentaries in leading publications, produced material for the Judicial College, written for Blackstone’s Criminal Practice, and is currently writing a practitioners’ text on investigatory powers to be published by Oxford University Press.
+Alex provides case law and legislation updates for Blackstone’s Criminal Practice, giving him a breadth of knowledge in criminal law, evidence, and procedure.
+Alex has developed a particular expertise in investigatory powers.
+He has authored articles and case commentaries in leading publications, produced material for the Judicial College, contributed to Blackstone’s Criminal Practice, and is currently writing a practitioners’ text on investigatory powers to be published by Oxford University Press.
 Alex has delivered talks at legal conferences as well as to the legal profession, medical profession, media organisations, and government departments.

 Alex has worked in an advisory capacity to several organisations.
 He has advised UK government departments in relation to environmental law and terrorism legislation, and the United Nations in connection with terrorism and money laundering investigations.
 He is currently a legal adviser to the All-Party Parliamentary Group on War Crimes, assisting with its work on the Rwandan Genocide.